 Forno Campo de’ Fiori

 Caffè Peru is hidden away in a backstreet behind Campo de’ Fiori and is the perfect place to escape for some lunch or a glass of wine.
-It’s eclectic style and friendly staff might make you keep coming back for more.
+Its eclectic style and friendly staff may well keep you coming back for more.

 Popular Vatican Tours